vvvnetem/au__cryptographic-computing/06__FHE/README.md

 ## Running tests

-The project can build and the tests can be run  after importing the project in `IntelliJ` IDE.
+The project can build and the tests can be run  after importing the project into `IntelliJ` IDE.

+In case of manual compilation, `javac *.java` can be used to compile the java classes respectively.